freedomofpress/securedrop-workstation-docs/docs/journalist/faq.rst

 Why can't I copy and paste?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+You should be able to copy and paste *within* any VM on the system, e.g.,
+from one application running in ``sd-app`` to another.

-In the current version, copy and paste between and to SecureDrop Workstation VMs
+Copy and paste between and to SecureDrop Workstation VMs is disabled for security
-is disabled for security reasons.
-The goal of this restriction is to minimize
+reasons.
+The goal of this restriction is to minimize the risk of accidental
-the risk of accidental pastes of sensitive content, and to reduce the attack
+pastes of sensitive content, and to reduce the attack surface for attempts to
+exfiltrate information.

+Administrators can configure limited exceptions to this policy; please see the
+section :doc:`Managing Clipboard Access <../admin/managing_clipboard>` of the admin guide
-surface for attempts to exfiltrate information.
+for more information.

-We recommend entering passwords and passphrases manually, and using the provided
-print and export functionality for submissions.

-It is possible to copy and paste from ``dom0`` into SecureDrop Workstation VMs,
-but we do not recommend doing so in production environments.

 Why does it take so long to start the SecureDrop Client?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~